Luis Robert Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.1 K/9, the eighth-best in MLB.
+- The Orioles pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 11th-ranked team ERA among all league pitching staffs (4.03).
+- The Orioles have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- Orioles pitchers combine to give up 144 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in baseball.

-- In his last appearance on Tuesday against the Toronto Blue Jays, the righty threw six innings, allowing three earned runs while surrendering eight hits.
+- The right-hander's most recent time out was on Wednesday against the Toronto Blue Jays, when he went six scoreless innings while allowing five hits.

-- In 17 games this season, the 23-year-old has amassed a 5.38 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .265 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.